 Signage and rules of conduct

-You should pay attention! to this!
+You should pay attention to this!

 The Kaunertal offers numerous official mountain bike routes.
 These are marked and signposted with the guidance system according to the MTB model 2.0 of the province of Tyrol.
 Riding on all other forest trails, alpine paths and alpine climbs is prohibited according to the forestry law!